 You must do the following:

-- But while your licence is still valid, receive the appropriate supervision or additional training.
+- But while your license is still valid, receive the appropriate supervision or additional training.

 - I just need a little more time to pass the authorized driving instructor (ADI) part 3 exam

-- You broke the rules when it came to using your previous trainee licence.
+- You broke the rules when it came to using your previous trainee license.

 Take the instructional ability test (ADI part 3)

 Booking your test

 When you’ve passed your approved driving instructor (ADI) part 2 test, you can schedule your ADI part 3 test.
 It’s the last of three tests you must pass to become an ADI.
 It’s an assessment of your abilities to instruct students.
 A few days before your test, your driving examiner will phone you to confirm: